-This early emerging and fast-growing hosta grows into a three-foot wide clump of shiny green/blue leaves with a wide rippled golden margin.
-It's topped with 20” scapes of lavender flowers in mid summer.
+This early emerging and fast-growing hosta grow into a three-foot-wide clump of shiny green/blue leaves with a wide rippled golden margin.
+It's topped with 20” scapes of lavender flowers in mid-summer.
 Prefers full shade to light shade or potted.
-A real eye catcher.
+A real eye-catcher.

 Mature Size: Medium Height: 14” Width up to 36”

 Stunning by itself or in a group, First Frost is a real beauty.
 Unlike other hostas that begin to fade as early as August, First Frost keeps looking good well into the Fall.
 Photos do not do this 2010 Hosta of the Year justice.
 Beautiful blue/green leaves with yellow to white edged margins.
 It blooms lavender in late summer.
 Also slug resistant and sun tolerant.
 Best sited in filtered morning sun and afternoon shade.
 One of the prettiest variegated hostas and a Sunset Hosta Farm favorite.

 Mature Size: Medium Height: 16” Width up to 37”